-Have you ever been around someone who didn't know something you consider common sense?
+Have you ever been around someone who didn't know something you considered common sense?
 You've got company.
 Recently someone asked, “What's some basic knowledge that a scary amount of people don't know?”
-Here are the top-voted responses.
+Here are the top-voted responses from viewers.

 A Redditor said, “How to tell if food has gone bad.
 When I worked in a meat department, we got like one call a day from people saying, “I bought this X days ago.
 Is it still good?”
 Lady, I'm not there with you; this isn't a smellophone.
 You'll have to use your own senses and brain on this one.”